 “Frozen” makes another appearance on Wish as well, this time as a dinner theater experience.

-Parents and adults can indulge in a kid-free evening at Palo Steakhouse or Enchante, new specialty dining concepts for DCL.
+Parents and adults can indulge in a kid-free evening at Palo Steakhouse or Enchanté, new specialty dining concepts for DCL.
 These restaurants are themed after Cogsworth and Lumiere from Beauty and the Beast.

 On the pool deck, AquaMouse is a Disney attraction that pairs lighting and special effects, bringing Mickey and Minnie along with you for a water tube ride.
 Meanwhile, Disney Uncharted Adventure is a first-of-its-kind interactive storytelling experience onboard that implores families to solve quests using their smartphones as an “enchanted spyglass.”

 As for accommodations, Royal Suites on Wish are inspired by “Sleeping Beauty” and feature two cabins with two levels including a spiral staircase and stained-glass artwork fit for princes and princesses.
+The same suites on Treasure are inspired by famous Disney cats: Bagheera from “The Jungle Book” and Rajah from “Aladdin.”

 Disney Wish is currently sailing a series of three- and four-night Bahamas sailings from Port Canaveral, year-round.
+Treasure operates seven-night eastern and western Caribbean voyages, also from Port Canaveral.

 Comments